 Doctor’s Orders: Talk to your doctor and follow their instructions on how to best treat your migraine symptoms, such as nausea, headache, visual disturbances, dizziness, etc…

 Determine the Cause(s): This is up to you to keep a journal of possible triggers.
 The doctor can’t do this for you.
-It is extremely important in your day-to-day life to figure out what is causing your migraines, after underlying health conditions have been ruled out by your doctor.
+It is extremely important in your day-to-day life to figure out what is causing your migraines after underlying health conditions have been ruled out by your doctor.
 Once you understand the cause (weather-related, food intolerances, stress, hormonal changes, etc…), then you and your doctor can figure out a more comprehensive plan to properly manage your migraines, in a more effective way.
-Just treating a migraine in general doesn’t get to the root of the problem and allows the vicious migrainous cycle to recur.
+Just treating a migraine, in general, doesn’t get to the root of the problem and allows the vicious migrainous cycle to recur.

 See a Specialist: Your doctor may encourage you to see a specialist and refer you to a neurologist to investigate your condition further.
 The severity of your migraine history will determine if an MRI is necessary, but that is not always the case.
-Before visiting the specialist, it is in your best interest to understand the types of migraines you suffer from, so that you don’t receive generic advice that may not be helpful to you.
+Before visiting the specialist, it is in your best interest to understand the types of migraines you suffer from so that you don’t receive generic advice that may not be helpful to you.

 My personal experience was going to my primary care physician, where I was prescribed a migraine preventative and then was referred to a neurologist.
 When I finally visited the neurologist (it takes months to even get an appointment), she told me that the medication that my doctor prescribed seemed to be an effective treatment for my situation, since I had reported that the medication seemed to be working.
 The neurologist only suggested that I take some additional vitamin supplements to aid in migraine prevention.
-I was not given a full work up and only had to answer a bunch of questions.
-I was then told by the specialist that I could always come back, if I had any other problems in the future.
-Then neurologist had me return for a follow up, which I had nothing new to report, since the medication still seemed to be working okay at the time.
+I was not given a full workup and only had to answer a bunch of questions.
+I was then told by the specialist that I could always come back if I had any other problems in the future.
+The neurologist had me return for a follow-up, which I had nothing new to report since the medication still seemed to be working okay at the time.
 Unfortunately, around a year later, the medication stopped working for me, since my body got too used to it.
 I started getting migraines regularly, again.
 I probably should have returned to the neurologist, but I figured they’d just increase my dosage of the preventative medication, which frankly made me gain too much weight, so… 20 pounds later… I decided to quit the medication cold turkey and sought healthier alternative treatments, on my own.
 I figured there must be more natural ways to prevent and relieve migraines, which seems to be the case.